walker84837/kyori-component-json/src/advanced.md

 }
 ```

-## Working with Raw JSON: Serialization and Deserialization
+## Working directly with JSON: serialization and deserialization

-The core purpose of `kyori-component-json` is to facilitate the creation and manipulation of `Component` structures that can be easily converted to and from Minecraft's raw JSON text format.
-This conversion is handled seamlessly by `serde_json` due to the library's integration with `serde`.
+One of the core purpose of `kyori-component-json` is to simplify the creation of `Component` structures that can be easily converted to and from JSON.
+This conversion is done seamlessly by `serde_json`, but you could convert a `Component` to any other format (like CBOR or YAML).

 ```rust
 use kyori_component_json::{Component, Color, NamedColor};